Stitching Dynamic Movement Primitives and Image-based Visual Servo Control: Stability Analysis of the Switched System

-Given that $N_{\sigma(\infty,t_{0})}$ is finite, it can be concluded from (\ref{eq:Switched_Lyapunov_soln}) that $x(t)$ is continuous, $x(t)\in \mathcal{L}_{\infty}$ and converges asymptotically to a bound in the sense that $\underset{t\rightarrow\infty}{\lim\sup}\Vert x\left(t\right)\Vert\leq\sqrt{\frac{\overline{\kappa}^{N_{0}+1}b}{\underline{\kappa}^{{N_{0}}+2}\epsilon}}$. \end{IEEEproof} The bound on the switched system is conservative compared to the bound on the individual IBVS system as switching between subsystems can lead to growth of the Lyapunov function.
+\textbf{Case 2.\:}Let $t_{0}=\inf\left\{ t\in\mathbb{R}^{+}\big\vert\Vert x\left(t\right)\Vert<\delta_{2}\right\}\geq0$ be the first time instance when $\Vert x(t)\Vert<\delta_{2}$ implying that $x\left(t_{0}\right)\in\mathcal{B}_{\delta_{2}}(0)$.
+Such a $t_{0}<\infty$ exists due to exponentially decaying upper bound in (\ref{eq:thm3_vdot1}).
+Using a recursion similar to the results in \cite{vu2007input}, Lyapunov bounds in (\ref{eq:IBVS_error_bound}), (\ref{eq:Vd_soln}), and the average dwell time condition in (\ref{eq:Dwell_time_condition}) and (\ref{eq:time_cond}), the conservative bound on the solution of the Lyapunov function in (\ref{eq:Switched_Lyapunov}) between the interval $\left[t_{0},t\right)$ for monotonically increasing sequence of switching times $\left\{ t_{n}\right\} _{n=0}^{N_{\sigma}\left(t_{0},t\right)}$ can be given as where $\bar{w}=\varpi/\left(2\underline{\alpha}-\epsilon\right) $.
+For large enough $t$, the solution $x(t)$ never exits the region $\mathcal{B}_{\delta_{1}}(0)$.
+It can be concluded from (\ref{eq:Switched_Lyapunov_soln}) that $x(t)$ is continuous, $x(t)\in \mathcal{L}_{\infty}$ and converges asymptotically to the bound in (\ref{eq:Switched-bound}). \end{IEEEproof} The ultimate bound on the switched system is larger compared to the bound on the individual IBVS system as switching between subsystems can lead to growth of the Lyapunov function.
 Such a bound is commonly found in the literature in different contexts (c.f.
-Theorem 1 in \cite{klotz2018}, Lemma 2 in \cite{veer2019switched}, Theorem 1 in \cite{ye2020switching}). \begin{rem} Theorem 3 establishes the general conditions for switching between the considered subsystems and is useful in the case of frequent perturbations or occlusions which can result in fast switching making the combined system unstable if the average dwell time condition is not satisfied. \end{rem}

-\begin{rem} Algorithm 1 is developed based on the stability analysis presented in Theorem 3 to ensure stable switching by compensating for the fast switching occurring due to the disturbances and occlusions in the IBVS subsystem.
-A compensation time $t_{c}$ is calculated and the DMP subsystem is kept active for additional time to ensure that the average dwell time condition is satisfied for a total of $\bar{N}>0$ switches. \end{rem}
+Theorem 1 in \cite{klotz2018}, Lemma 2 in \cite{veer2019switched}, Theorem 1 in \cite{ye2020switching}).
+Algorithm 1 is developed based on the stability analysis presented in Theorem 3 to ensure stable switching by compensating for the fast switching occurring due to the disturbances and occlusions in the IBVS subsystem.
+A compensation time $t_{c}$ is calculated and the DMP subsystem is kept active for additional time to ensure that the average dwell time condition is satisfied for a total of $\bar{N}>0$ switches. \begin{rem} Theorem 3 establishes the general conditions for switching between the subsystems and is useful in the case of frequent perturbations or occlusions which can result in fast switching which can make the combined system unstable if the average dwell time condition is not satisfied. \end{rem} \begin{rem} The constant $\underline{\beta}$ depends on the IBVS controller gains $k_{p}$, $k_{v}$ and the DMP gains $\alpha_{v}$, $\alpha_{\omega}$, $\beta_{v}$, $\beta_{\omega}$, $\alpha_{z_{p}}$, $\alpha_{z_{o}}$.
+Increasing the gains can increase $\underline{\beta}$ which enables the user to choose $\epsilon$ from a wider range of values.
+Choosing a high value of $\epsilon$ leads to a faster convergence of the bound in (\ref{eq:Switched_Lyapunov_soln}).
+However, this increases the average dwell time $\tau_{a}$ in (\ref{eq:time_cond}).
+On the other hand, if $\epsilon$ is chosen to be small, the bound in (\ref{eq:Switched_Lyapunov_soln}) converges slowly but allows for a lower $\tau_{a}$. \end{rem}